28th Street Canyon: A Community Effort to Save and Restore

 Open Space Threatened….and Preserved.

 In the early 1900s, the land was divided into parcels intended for home construction.
 But because of steep slopes and the fragile watershed, development never moved forward.
 For over 100 years, the canyon remained in its natural state—until May 2025, when a proposal emerged to build five 3,000 sq. ft. luxury homes on the site.
+PGGH secured the land as a donation to our nonprofit to steward the rehabilitation of it for future generations.

 You can give through our secure Zeffy donation page.